Your Landlord's Responsibilities

 c.
 Problems after you move in

-If there is a problem with your apartment after you move in, let the landlord know right away and ask her to repair it.
+If there is a problem with your apartment after you move in, let the landlord know right away and ask them to repair it.
+It is best if you tell the landlord in writing, which can mean sending a letter, an email or a text message.

 For example, if you move in during August, you might not find out that the heating system is broken until several months later.

-Keep a copy of the letter or email so you can always prove that you notified the landlord about a problem.
+Keep a copy of the letter or email or text message so you can always prove that you notified the landlord about a problem.

 a.
 Security Deposit

-A security deposit is your money that the landlord is holding.15 If your landlord charged you a security deposit, she must keep your security deposit in a bank account in Massachusetts.16
+A security deposit is your money that the landlord is holding.14 If your landlord charged you a security deposit, they must keep your security deposit in a bank account in Massachusetts.15

 b.
 Last Month’s Rent

-If your landlord charged you last month’s rent, she does not have to put it into a separate account.
-But once a year she must still pay you interest owed on it.
+If your landlord charged you last month’s rent, they do not have to put it into a separate account.
+But once a year they must still pay you interest owed on it.

-If your landlord charged you a security deposit or last month’s rent, she must pay you the interest that the money earns.
+If your landlord charged you a security deposit or last month’s rent, they must pay you the interest that the money earns.

 a.
 Amount

-The landlord must give you all the interest your security deposit and last month’s rent earn if the bank pays less than 5% interest.19
+The landlord must give you all the interest your security deposit and last month’s rent earn if the bank pays less than 5% interest.18

 b.
 When